SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Abstract

 \section{Abstract}

 Continuous learning of novel classes is crucial for edge devices to preserve data privacy and maintain reliable performance in dynamic environments.
-However, the scenario becomes particularly challenging when data samples are insufficient, requiring on-device few-shot class-incremental learning (FSCIL) to maintain consistent model performance.
+However, the scenario becomes particularly challenging when data samples are insufficient, requiring on-device few-shot class-incremental learning (FSCIL).
 Although existing work has explored parameter-efficient FSCIL frameworks based on artificial neural networks (ANNs), their deployment is still fundamentally constrained by limited device resources.
-Inspired by neural mechanisms, Spiking neural networks (SNNs) process spatiotemporal information efficiently, offering lower energy consumption, greater biological plausibility, and compatibility with neuromorphic hardware than ANNs.
-In this work, we present an SNN-based method for On-Device FSCIL, i.e., Sparsity-Aware and Fast Adaptive SNN (SAFA-SNN).
-We first propose sparsity-conditioned neuronal dynamics, in which most neurons remain stable while a subset stays active, thereby mitigating catastrophic forgetting.
-To further cope with spike non-differentiability in gradient estimation, we employ zeroth-order optimization.
-Moreover, during incremental learning sessions, we enhance the discriminability of new classes through subspace projection, which alleviates overfitting to novel classes.
-Extensive experiments conducted on two standard benchmark datasets (CIFAR100 and Mini-ImageNet) and three neuromorphic datasets (CIFAR-10-DVS, DVS128gesture, and N-Caltech101) demonstrate that SAFA-SNN outperforms baseline methods, specifically achieving at least 4.01\% improvement at the last incremental session on Mini-ImageNet and 20\% lower energy cost over baseline methods with practical implementation.
+Spiking neural networks (SNNs) process spatiotemporal information efficiently, offering lower energy consumption, greater biological plausibility, and compatibility with neuromorphic hardware than ANNs.
+In this work, we propose an SNN-based method containing Sparsity-Aware neuronal dynamics and Fast Adaptive structure (SAFA-SNN) for on-device FSCIL.
+By threshold regulation, most neurons exhibit stable spikes and others exhibit adaptive spikes.
+As a result, synaptic traces that encode base-class knowledge are naturally preserved, thereby alleviating catastrophic forgetting.
+To cope with spike non-differentiability in backpropagation, we employ a gradient-free technique, i.e., zeroth-order optimization.
+Moreover, class prototypes can limit overfitting on few-shot data but introduce bias.
+We enhance prototype discriminability by orthogonal subspace projection.
+Extensive experiments conducted on two standard benchmark datasets (CIFAR-100 and Mini-ImageNet) and three neuromorphic datasets (CIFAR10-DVS, DVS128 Gesture, and N-Caltech101) demonstrate that SAFA-SNN outperforms baselines, specifically achieving at least 4.01\% improvement at the last incremental session on Mini-ImageNet and 20\% lower energy cost on CIFAR-100 over baselines with practical implementation.~\footnote{Codes are available at~\url{https://github.com/ZhangHuiJing2020/SAFA-SNN}.}